Nyandisk/winmine-bosnia/README.md

 # winmine-bosnia
-An internal DLL for WINMINE.EXE, that makes the game impossible.
-Every tile you click on, gets set to a mine before the game reveals it, therefore everything you now click on, will be a mine.
+An internal DLL for WINMINE.EXE, that makes the game a massive gamble.
+Everything is a mine... apart from one tile.

 ## Usage
 Inject DLL into WINMINE.EXE process, and toggle bosnia mode with `B`.
-(for example this: https://archive.org/details/minesweeperxp)
+(Flag will indicate the mod being active) (for example this: https://archive.org/details/minesweeperxp)

 ## Compiling